RenderKit/ospray/README.md

 : Parameters to define texture coordinate transformations.

 The transformations are applied in the given order.
-Rotation, scale and translation are interpreted “texture centric”, i.e. their effect seen by an user are relative to the texture (although the transformations are applied to the texture coordinates).
+Rotation, scale and translation are interpreted “texture centric”, i.e., their effect seen by an user are relative to the texture (although the transformations are applied to the texture coordinates).

 ### Cameras